 Maracanã.
 Neighborhood and a football stadium in Rio de Janeiro.
 The stadium was opened in 1950, for the World Cup.

 Pipa Beach.
-Famous white-sand beach, popular with surfers and lined up with restaurants, bars and hotels.
-Located south of city of Natal, in the northeast of Brazil.
+Famous white-sand beach, popular with surfers and lined up with restaurants, bars, and hotels.
+Located south of the city of Natal, in the northeast of Brazil.

 Paulista Avenue.
-A 2.8 kilometres (1.7 mi) long avenue in Sao Paulo, famous for cultural institutions, museums, shopping malls and financial companies.
+A 2.8 kilometers (1.7 mi) long avenue in Sao Paulo, famous for cultural institutions, museums, shopping malls, and financial companies.

 Parque Nacional da Chapada dos Veadeiros.
-National park in central Brazil, located north from capital Brasilia.
+National park in central Brazil, located north of capital Brasilia.
 Located on a high plateau with remains of early mining cultures.
-Rock pools and waterfalls.
+Rockpools and waterfalls.

 Amazon Theatre.
-Famous Renaissance style theater, built in 19th century in Manaus, in the heat of Amazon rainforest.
+Famous Renaissance-style theater, built in 19th century in Manaus, in the heart of Amazon rainforest.

 Rodrigo de Freitas Lagoon.
 Natural lagoon with seawater, next to Copacabana and Ipanema beaches, popular for rowing and canoeing.

 Pedra da Gávea.
-Massive, monolithic mountain on the ocean, next to Rio de Janeiro.
-Offering hiking trails and spectacular view of ocean and the city.
+The massive, monolithic mountain on the ocean, next to Rio de Janeiro.
+Offering hiking trails and spectacular views of the ocean and the city.

 Beto Carrero World.
-The largest theme park, showground and a zoo complex in South America, located in Penha, north of Florianopolis.
+The largest theme park, showground, and zoo complex in South America, located in Penha, north of Florianopolis.

 Botafogo.
-Beachfront neighborhood of Rio de Janeiro, popular with tourists, lined up wth bistros, cinemas, and hosting the Indian Museum.
+The beachfront neighborhood of Rio de Janeiro, popular with tourists, lined up with bistros, cinemas, and hosted the Indian Museum.

 Museum of Art of São Paulo Assis Chateaubriand.
-Located on famous Paulista Avenue in Sao Paulo, this museum hosts large collection by world known artists.
-It is the one of Latin America’s most important collections.
+Located on famous Paulista Avenue in Sao Paulo, this museum hosts a large collection of world-known artists.
+It is one of Latin America’s most important collections.

 Parque Lage.
 Urban park in Rio de Janeiro, in the foothill of Corcovado, hosting famous Christ the Redeemer statue.
-Offering hike trails, and cafe and art school in an old mansion.
+Offering hike trails, and cafe, and an art school in an old mansion.

 Canoa Quebrada.
-A beach resort on the east coast of Ceará, popular with tourist, located south of Fortaleza.
+A beach resort on the east coast of Ceará, popular with tourists, is located south of Fortaleza.

 Red Beach.
-Enclosed volcanic beach with red cliffs and sand, just north from famous Copacabana in Rio de Janeiro.
+Enclosed volcanic beach with red cliffs and sand, just north of the famous Copacabana in Rio de Janeiro.

 Inhotim Museum.
-One of the largest open-air museum in South America, this collection of contemporary art is located south of Belo Horizonte in south east Brazil.
+One of the largest open-air museums in South America, this collection of contemporary art is located south of Belo Horizonte in southeast Brazil.

 Jericoacoara Beach.
-Unspoiled beach famous for kitesurfing and windsurfing, located north of Fortaleza.
+The unspoiled beach is famous for kitesurfing and windsurfing, located north of Fortaleza.
 Declared as one of the top beaches in the world.

 Tijuca National Park.
 Rainforest in Rio de Janeiro area, offering hiking, waterfalls, birdwatching views of Rio.

 Carioca Aqueduct.
 Beautiful, 18th century built aqueduct in Rio de Janeiro.
-Consists of double rows of arches and now using as a tram bridge.
+Consists of double rows of arches and is now used as a tram bridge.

 Museu Oscar Niemeyer.
-Also known simply as MON, this contemporary art and design museum is located in town of Curitiba in south east Brazil.
-Famous for unique architectural design and an eye-shaped tower.
+Also known simply as MON, this contemporary art and design museum is located in the town of Curitiba in southeast Brazil.
+Famous for its unique architectural design and an eye-shaped tower.